 The fund management team at Hargreave Hale has been managing AIM VCTs since 2004.
 To date, these VCTs have rewarded investors with strong performance and an attractive tax-free dividend stream, in addition to the income tax relief available at the point of investment.

 Launched in August 2004, Hargreave Hale AIM VCT 1 plc merged with Hargreave Hale AIM VCT 2 plc on 23 March 2018.
 Between them, the two VCTs have raised a total of £153,609,594.75 (as at March 2018).
 Hargreave Hale has been the appointed investment manager and custodian of the company’s assets since inception.

-The board has three experienced non-executive directors, including two that are independent of Hargreave Hale.
+The board has four experienced non-executive directors, including three that are independent of Hargreave Hale.
 Their duties include:

 - overseeing delivery of the investment strategy

 - producing reports and accounts for shareholders.

 Following a career in corporate finance and venture capital, Aubrey assumed his first role within the VCT industry in 1997.
 Since then he has gone on to become one of the most experienced directors within the industry.
 Aubrey maintains a wide range of business interests and has been a director of six AIM listed companies.
 He is the senior independent director of Downing Four VCT plc.